arcas-io/load-test-sdk/examples/mediasoup-full/REAEME.md

-# Arcas Load Test for Gather.town
+# Arcas Load Test as an NPM Module

-The Arcas Load Test validates producer and conumer creation and the ability of the SFU to sustain video traffic over a period of time.
+The Arcas Load Test validates producer and consumer (TBD) creation and the ability of the SFU to sustain video traffic over a period of time.

 ## Install Dependencies
 A package.json file is included in the package.
 Simply run `yarn` to install all dependencies: